AdobeDocs/analytics-platform.en/help/stitching/overview.md

 The following limitation do apply specifically to graph-based stitching:

 - Timestamps are not taken into account when querying for the transient id using the specified namespace.
 So it is possible a persistent ID is stitched with a transient ID from a record that has an earlier timestamp.
-- No support for using `identityMap` as the persistent ID.
-You have to define a specific identifier in the dataset (for example, `ECID`) as the persistent ID.
 - No shared device support.
 When multiple identities are returned by querying the identity graph using a namespace, the first lexicographic identity is used.
 - There is a hard limit of three months of backfilling identities into the identity graph.
 You would use backfilling identities in case you are not using an Experience Platform application, like Real-time Customer Data Platform, to populate the identity graph.